npmStart0/DebugWiper/README.md

 ## Support

-If you encounter any issues, please report them at [issue tracker link] or contact support at [support email].
+If you encounter any issues, please report them at [issue tracker link] or contact support at npmstart2@gmail.com.

 ## License

-This extension is licensed under [Your License].
+This extension is licensed under npm-start.